RichardoC/tales.fromprod.com/src/_posts/2023/2023-06-26-bulk-deleting-in-jira.md

 * You have a JQL query that matches the issues you want to delete, and ONLY the issues you want to delete and have exported it (URL encoded) as JIRA_JQL

-Example URL encoded JQL is `project%20%3D%20TOY%20AND%20issuetype%20%3D%20Vulnerability%20ORDER%20BY%20created%20DESC` which matches all vulnerabilty issues in a project called TOY
+Example URL encoded JQL is `project%20%3D%20TOY%20AND%20issuetype%20%3D%20Vulnerability%20ORDER%20BY%20created%20DESC` which matches all vulnerability issues in a project called TOY

 ### Final script

 OBLIGATORY WARNING - this will delete all issues which match the JQL, and ALL subtasks use with caution!

 This script will attempt to delete the issues, with 12 parallel threads.
-It has zero error handlin or backoff so you are likely to get `429 - Too many requests` and should cancel the script and wait a few minutes before resuming.
+It has zero error handling or backoff so you are likely to get `429 - Too many requests` and should cancel the script and wait a few minutes before resuming.
 During this time your user will be unable to use the Jira webapp as well, as it's your user that gets rate limited, not the API token.

 You may also have to rerun this script multiple times if you have more than ~ 10,000 issues, as this doesn't follow any pagination.